jasminabihel/Battleships/README.md

 ## **Features** ##

 ### *Existing features* ###
-* Player is informed that there are 5 ships randomly placed for the player to find.
+* Player is requested to input name and also how many columns and rows will the player want to play with.
 * After input of the players user name, the player chooses two numbers for row and collumn.
 ![alttext]()